Patsy Byrne: Biography

 Byrne was educated at Ashford County Grammar School.
 She studied drama at Rose Bruford College before joining the Royal Shakespeare Company playing parts such as Maria in Twelfth Night and Gruscha in The Caucasian Chalk Circle at the Aldwych Theatre in the early 1960s.
 In the 1980s she also worked at Chichester Festival Theatre.

-Byrne starred alongside Tony Robinson in a Series 3 episode of Maid Marian and her Merry Men.
+Byrne appeared alongside Tony Robinson in a Series 3 episode of Maid Marian and her Merry Men.
 She played Betty the Tea Lady on the BBC children's programme Playdays.
 She also played Marge Stoneway, mother of Malcolm, in TV series Watching which ran from 1987 to 1993.

 Other roles included appearances in I, Claudius (1976), Stealing Heaven (1988), Inspector Morse (1989), 2point4 Children (1991), Les Misérables (1998), David Copperfield (1999) and Kevin & Perry Go Large (2000), as well as numerous radio plays.
 Byrne performed in the 1990 BBC production of C. S. Lewis' The Silver Chair as the giant nanny in the city of the giants.
 In 1998 she played Martha Coutts in episode 19 of series 7 of Heartbeat.